 A screening or diagnostic test can have four basic types of outcomes, as shown in Box II-9.
 A true positive test result is one that detects a marker when the disease is present.
 A true negative test result is one that does not detect the marker when the disease is absent.
-A false positive test result is one that does not detects a marker when the disease is absent.
-A false negative test result is one that does not detect a marker when the disease is absent.
-A false negative test result is one that does not detect a marker when the disease is absent.
+A false positive test result is one that detects a marker when the disease is absent.
 A false negative test result is one that does not detect a marker when the disease is present.